- Portable Games

-Kate starts walking ahead and thrusts her bag to Norse.
+Kate started walking ahead, thrusting her bag onto Norse.

 "Jeez, Kate.
 I'm sorry."

-Rain apologizes to Norse with a puzzled look,
+Rain apologized to Norse with a puzzled look,

-"Hey, aren't we going to your uncle's house ahead?
+"Hey, aren't we going to your uncle's house up ahead?
 It's close.
-It'd probably be easier to show Norse the inn after leaving our baggage there."
+It'd probably be easier to show Norse the inn once we leave our baggage there."

-Norse also pulls a suitcase and begins to walk following Rain and Kate while laughing carefree, but they stop.
+Norse also pulled a suitcase and began walking, following Rain and Kate as they laughed carefree, but they stop.

 Someone's watching them!?

-Norse looks back involuntarily, feeling a look piercing through his back.
+Norse looked back involuntarily, feeling a stare piercing his back.

 Was he imagining things? ...When trying to turn his eyes to the source, Norse gasped involuntarily.
 He saw two bizarrely large eyes staring from the shadow of the shack.